 - Saint Francis Memorial Hospital lobby is open everyday during visiting hours.

 - If the main lobby is closed, visitors may enter through the emergency room.

 Rally Family Services: Visitors should contact the Rally Family Services Department Department for current visitation guidelines.

 Behavioral Health Unit: Visitors should contact the Behavioral Health Department for current visitation guidelines.

-Visitors should not be present in the room with a COVID-19+ patient during an aerosol-generating procedure.
+- For patients on droplet precautions, visitors should not be present in the room during an aerosol-generating procedure.

-All visitors are encouraged to self screen for COVID-19 symptoms prior to entering the facility.
-Anyone who has flu-like symptoms will be asked to leave and may return once recovered and 24-hours afebrile.
-If you’ve had a recent positive COVID-19 test, if you have any COVID-19 symptoms or if you have been exposed to COVID-19, please consider visiting another time.
+All visitors are encouraged to self screen for COVID-19 or flu-like symptoms prior to entering the facility.
+If you’ve had a recent positive COVID-19 test, have any COVID-19 or flu-like symptoms or have recently been exposed to COVID-19 or the flu, please visit another time.

-*Note that this policy is subject to change depending on the community rate of infection and guidance from the city and county of San Francisco.
+*Note that this guidance is subject to change depending on the community rate of infection and guidance from the city and county of San Francisco.